Erlang-Enclave-Thesis/sgx-erlang-extension/documentation/sgx-development-setup.md

 # PCCS Admin Tools

-In the DCAP repository there is a directory called `tools/PccsAdminTool`.
-Here a file `pccsadmin.py` is located.
+For handling certificates for DCAP, take a look at PCCS admin tools.
+This is located in the DCAP repository `tools/PccsAdminTool`, with the script `pccsadmin.py`.